Blebowski/CTU-CAN-FD/README.md

 CTU CAN FD is soft IP-Core written in VHDL which supports ISO and NON-ISO versions of CAN FD protocol.

-CTU CAN FD is **NOT a prototype**.
+CTU CAN FD is not a prototype.
 RTL is compliant with ISO 1198-1:2015.
-It is tested by ISO 16845-1 2016 sequence in regression run **every day**.
+CTU CAN FD is tested by ISO 16845-1 2016 sequence in regression run on every merged request.

-RTL is implemented with VHDL-93, synthesizable with most FPGA and ASIC flows.
+RTL is implemented in VHDL-93, synthesizable with most FPGA and ASIC flows.
 TB is implemented with VHDL 2008.